-Many excellent faculty and experienced graduate students from across campus volunteer to share their skills, experience, and advice with those beginning as Graduate Teaching Assistants (GTAs).
-Participating students will have an opportunity to share questions and challenges with students from other disciplines.
+The workshop is designed with new GTAs in mind, and many excellent faculty and experienced graduate students from across campus volunteer to share their skills, experience, and advice with those beginning as Graduate Teaching Assistants (GTAs).
+Participating students have an opportunity to share questions and challenges with students from other disciplines.

-- Phase II schedule: Scheduled throughout Spring semester (usually late afternoon or early evening), phase II of the GTA workshop is made up of smaller sessions from which students will select what best fits their interests and needs.
-Enrolled students will be informed about procedures to register for the individual Phase II sessions at the beginning of the semester.
+- Phase II schedule: Starting after August 23, Phase II of the GTA workshop is made up of smaller sessions on a variety of topics, from which students select what best fits their interests and needs.
+Enrolled students will be informed about criteria for each session and how to access the content.

 Registration for GRAD 5004 Phase II Sessions